EPFL-LGG/TopoLite/docs/source/introduction.rst

 GUI Interface
 -------------

 We provide a GUI to users if you want to visualise assemblies.
-An example of usage is given in :ref:`gui_examples`.
+Description of the GUI is given in :ref:`gui_description`, examples of usage are given in :ref:`gui_examples`.

 .. only:: html